PAJOT-Basile/Snakemake_processing_of_short-read_data/README.md

 ### [Configuration.sh](./Scripts_snk/Configuration.sh) (script)

-This script allows to parse the configuration file so as to prepare the run of the snakemake.
+This script allows to parse the configuration file into separate configuration files that are used to run the snakemake and prepare the conda environment to use.

 ### [snakemake_functions.py](./Scripts_snk/snakemake_functions.py) (script)